-When in Moscow, the Yandex.
-Metro app will help you travel on public transport within the city with ease, providing you with maps, timetables, and a trip planner including a tool which searches for the best possible route and calculates your total journey time.
+When in Moscow, Yandex.metro app will help you travel on public transport within the city with ease, providing you with maps, timetables, and a trip planner including a tool which searches for the best possible route and calculates your total journey time.
 When in St. Petersburg, the St. Petersburg Metro Train app is a must, providing you with travel tips at your fingertips.
 The Russia Beyond The Headlines (RBTH) app for iPad is the best place to find out what’s happening in Russia, with photo and video galleries of the latest events, movies, theatre and festivals as well as an interactive map to inspire you.

 The iTranslate app translates words and phrases for you and is a handy tool for touching upon basic Russian phrases between day tours.
 56th Parallel will also provide you with a free basic sayings and phrases e-book following your tour booking.

-Many Russians can speak basic English and 56th Parallel’s local tour guides are all English-speaking, so should you encounter language difficulties you will be in good hands.
+Many Russians can speak basic English and 56th Parallel’s local tour guides are all English-speaking.

 56th Parallel will email you a tour-specific pre-departure information pack upon confirmation of your booking.
-This pack will provide a suggested list of items including travel medical supplies.
+This Russia travel tips pack will provide a suggested list of items including travel medical supplies.
 We recommend that you carry any prescribed medications with you and bring enough for your entire trip to Russia.
 Asthmas sufferers should ensure they have an adequate supply of medicine as, like most major European cities, St. Petersburg and Moscow can be quite polluted.

 The health and safety of our guests are of utmost importance at 56th Parallel.
 Generally, our tours to Russia are intended for travellers in good health, for their safety and that of their fellow travellers.
 All guests of 56th Parallel must fill out and submit our health issues form.
 If you do have a pre-existing medical condition, it is vital that we know so in the unlikely event of an emergency or other need for medical assistance, we can take the best course of action.